 Gillard declares that it is "time for Labor to modernise our platform and enable us to strengthen our connection with dynamic, democratic India."

 The Australian prime minister said that it is time to strengthen its connection with dynamic, democratic India.
+(Associated Press)

 It is said that the labor party's most radical foreign policy initiative to date, would boost relations with India, which has greatly resented that Australia discriminates against it - because it is not a signatory to the Nuclear Non-Proliferation Treaty - while being willing to sell to China.